samm459/road-quality-analyzer/README.md

 # Road Quality Analyzer

-This application can accept images of roads, and return a score according to the Asphalt PASER Manual.
+This application can accept images of roads, and return a rating according to the Asphalt PASER Manual.

 ## Get started